jamesdbloom/information-radiator/README.md

                         {
                             url: 'http://127.0.0.1:9090/example.json', // url to fetch json from
                             path: '...', // simple field to read from json
-                            link: 'http://127.0.0.1:9090' // optional - causes browser to navigate to this URL when the stage is clicked
+                            link: 'http://127.0.0.1:9090' // optional - causes browser to navigate to this url when the stage is clicked
                         },
                         {
                             url: 'http://127.0.0.1:9090/info?json', // url to fetch json from